Warehouse Optimisation Guide To Maximise Potential - SEC Group

 But if you are willing to spend the time and resources, your warehouse will benefit from these three key advantages:

 Employee turnover in the UK is alarmingly high.
-According to warehouse logistics news, the average annual turnover for warehouse staff is 37%, which is extreme compared to the annual turnover in other industries, standing at 3.6%.
+According to Warehouse & Logistics News, the average annual turnover for warehouse staff is 37%, which is extreme compared to the annual turnover in other industries, with a median labour turnover rate of 6% reported by UK organisations in CIPD’s Resourcing and talent planning report.

 Thus, warehouse automation eliminates many mundane and repetitive manual tasks.
 This frees up your staff’s time to focus on more challenging tasks, helping you improve their job satisfaction and achieve higher retention.